Skip to main content | Skip to section menu | Access keys.

 How are properties allocated?

-The Allocations system is based on bands, points and quotas.
-Information of bands is included in the Housing Allocations Policy Summary.
+Our Allocations system is based on bands, points and quotas system.

-Once the band to select from has been determined, we then identify all of the applicants in this band whose needs and preferences match the property.
-We then offer the property to the person with the most points.
+Once an applicant’s band is determined, we identify all applicants within that band whose needs and preferences align with the property.
+The property will then be offered to the applicant with the most points.

 What size and type of housing can I apply for?